Frequently Asked Questions

 Sending SMS to Landlines

-Sending SMS to landline numbers is not supported in Namibia.
-Attempts to send messages to landline numbers will result in a failed delivery and an error response (400 error code 21614) from the SMS API.
-These messages will not appear in logs and accounts will not be charged for failed attempts.
+You cannot send SMS to landline numbers in Namibia.
+Attempts to message landline numbers will result in a failed delivery and an error response (400 error code 21614) from the SMS API.
+These messages will not appear in logs, and your account will not be charged for failed attempts.

-Compliance and Regulatory Guidelines for SMS in Namibia
+CRAN Compliance and Regulatory Requirements for SMS in Namibia

-SMS communications in Namibia are governed by the Communications Act 8 of 2009, overseen by the Communications Regulatory Authority of Namibia (CRAN).
-While specific SMS marketing regulations are less stringent compared to other regions, following international best practices is strongly recommended.
+The Communications Act 8 of 2009 governs SMS communications in Namibia, overseen by the Communications Regulatory Authority of Namibia (CRAN).
+While specific SMS marketing regulations are less stringent compared to other regions, you should follow international best practices.

 Best Practices for Consent: